|

 curves that give insights into the technological structure

-For the dissertation, an energy-economic model-based apporach provides a solid theoretical basis, through a technologically explicit, partial equilibrium, optimisation framework.
+For the dissertation, an energy-economic model-based apporach provided a solid theoretical basis, through a technologically explicit, partial equilibrium, optimisation framework.
 This approach encapsulates sectoral detail, energy supply chain infrastructures, direct as well as indirect effect on markets and prices, and an explicit treatment of mitigation options.

 cost curves as well as interactions betweeen measures in the calculation